Local Setup Source Repository

 Open Supabase, navigate to Table Editor and open the users

 table.
-Find the user you want to set as admin and set their role
+Locate the user you want to designate as administrator and set their role

 to admin